NTEP12/encrypt0r/README.md

-A encryptor i've coded in python.
+A hashing program i've coded in python.
 Pretty basic stuff.